UW-PHARM/bitstream-hackathon/tutorials/overview.md

 Open the folder you just saved in VS Code.
 You should see the Julia language server autodetect the tutorial environment, and the bottom pane of VS Code will read `Julia env: <name of your folder>`.

+Install all the packages by opening a new REPL via VS Code (see the previous section).
+Press the `]` key to enter Pkg mode.
+You should see the name of your tutorial folder at the prompt (this is your current Pkg "environment").
+Run the command `instantiate` to install all the packages required for the tutorials.

 Now, you can run the tutorials!
-Open up a new REPL in VS Code, and run
+Hit the `backspace` key to exit Pkg mode, and run
 ```julia-repl
 julia> include("<tutorial file>")
 ```